Federal Tax Lien: How to Solve the Problem

 Collection Due Process Hearing

 When the Internal Revenue Service files a Notice of Federal Tax lien, this provides the taxpayer with a right to a Collection Due Process Hearing (also called a CDP Hearing).
+The IRS generally handles Collection Due Process Hearings by allowing the taxpayer to present their case and discuss potential resolutions.
 During the hearing, the taxpayer meets with a Settlement Officer to discuss the tax assessment, the government’s legal claim and the federal tax lien.

 The taxpayer may also use the hearing to discuss one of the IRS Tax Relief methods to resolve the tax assessment and the tax debt owed.
 These methods include the Offer in Compromise, Installment Agreement or Uncollectible Status.
 These methods represent methods to resolve the government’s legal claim.